 First of all, our research into national judgment database found that some China courts have entertained and tried such cases and made judgments.
 Theses cases are not many indeed but they indicate that China courts, if they are willing, can still exercise jurisdiction over those cases.
 After all, there are neither prohibitive provisions in China Civil Procedures Law.

-Particularly, in Shanghai, the most popular metroplis city in China, the local highest court (the Shanghai High People’s Court 上海高级人民法院) issued an instruction on this jurisdiction issue back in 2011 in which the court had adopted an active attitude toward the question: desipte that the parties to the action are not Chinese, and they are not married in China, if they both agree and submit to the jurisdiction of China courts, then the courts may accept the filing of such cases.
+Particularly, in Shanghai, the most popular metropolis city in China, the local highest court (the Shanghai High People’s Court 上海高级人民法院) issued an instruction on this jurisdiction issue back in 2011 in which the court had adopted an active attitude toward the question: despite that the parties to the action are not Chinese, and they are not married in China, if they both agree and submit to the jurisdiction of China courts, then the courts may accept the filing of such cases.
 Our team have handled a case in the past with a local court in Shanghai.